- Gender and Relationships»

 - Watch comedies instead of romantic dramas, they will just condition your emotions, and predispose them to sadness.

 - Surround yourself with friends and new people that you find hilarious, especially a prospective love interest.

-- Literally smile when you're feeling down, recent study show that smiling can send signals back to the brain encouraging a positive mood change.
+- Literally, smile when you're feeling down, a recent study shows that smiling can send signals back to the brain encouraging a positive mood change.

 Much like brokenhearted individuals tend to binge on sad, romantic movies, they will also indulge in sad songs that they believe reflects their personal situation.
 This leads to a vicious cycle of frayed emotions, and will only be successful in diluting the mind in fantasy.
 To overcome the depression of a wounded heart, one has to face the reality of it all, head-on.

 This is why heartbroken teens have a harder time letting go, they are more susceptible to seeking comfort and answers from Hollywood movies, and commercial pop-songs.
-These emotional outlets may feel good, but rarely aid in healthy, long-term benefits for the situation at hand.
-You'll be better off out with friends and interacting in the real world.
+These emotional outlets may feel good but rarely aid in healthy, long-term benefits for the situation at hand.
+You'll be better off out with friends and interact in the real world.

 #5 Keep Things in Perspective

 It's perfectly understandable to go through a phase of hopelessness after feeling a loss in your life.
 There's an inevitable grieving period that you just have to get through.
 There's really nothing anyone can tell you that will mitigate the pain, or make you feel different.
 The right perspective to have is to look at the situation, objectively.
 People break up every day, it happens for a multitude of different reasons, it's not the end of the world!